 An Oscar-winning documentary that starts out as an experiment by Bryan Fogel into doping and competitive cycling.
 Through a chance meeting with a Russian scientist, he uncovers the truth behind the decades-long state-sponsored Olympic doping program in Russia and a major international scandal.
 (Watch on Netflix)

-This chronicles the 2012 youth golf championship at Pinehurst featuring 7- and 8-year old golf proteges looking to become the best in the world.
-Commentary from legends such as Jack Nicklaus and Gary player add great insight into the drama and difficulty of the game, even at that young age.
+This chronicles the 2012 youth golf championship at Pinehurst featuring 7- and 8-year-old golf proteges looking to become the best in the world.
+Commentary from legends such as Jack Nicklaus and Gary player adds great insight into the drama and difficulty of the game, even at that young age.
 (Watch on Netflix)

 Follow the journey of the Portland Mavericks, a now-defunct minor league baseball team.
 A team that signed Kurt Russell (yes, that one) and was owned by his father, they competed in the Class A-Short Season Northwest league in the 1970s.
 They were the only team to operate without Major League affiliation making this a true underdog story.
 (Watch on Netflix)